hengzhe-zhang/scikit-TALENT/README.md

-# Scikit-Talent
+# Scikit-TALENT

-**Scikit-Talent** is a scikit-compatible wrapper that enables the use of state-of-the-art deep learning models for tabular data with minimal effort and no learning curve.
+🚀 **Scikit-TALENT** 🚀 is a scikit-compatible wrapper that enables the use of state-of-the-art deep learning models for tabular data with minimal effort and no learning curve.

-## Features
+## ✨ Features

 - Seamlessly integrates with scikit-learn
 - Supports deep learning-based classifiers for tabular data
 - Enables quick experimentation with modern deep learning models
 - Built-in hyperparameter tuning using Optuna

-## Usage
+## 🛠️ Usage

 ### Basic Example